|📅 Monthly Subscription

 The child in this situation would have to use an active account already started by a parent, and you’d have to co-use the account moving forward.

-They’ve recently amended their rules to allow minors from ages 13 to 17 access to a Cash App account as well, so this would work.
+They’ve recently amended their rules to allow minors from ages 13 to 17 access to a Cash App account, so this would work.

 But we’d suggest establishing a kids’ account for convenience.

-The way they’ve enabled these accounts is pretty neat and definitely convenient for your kiddos.
+The way they’ve enabled these accounts is pretty neat and convenient for your kiddos.

 What About Cash App for a Teenager?